Making an employment contract

-- Employer’s and employee’s domicile
+- employer’s and employee’s domicile

-- Time when employment commences
+- the time at which employment commences

-- Duration of a fixed-term contract and the basis for it being a fixed-term contract
+- duration of a fixed-term contract and the basis for it being a fixed-term contract

-- Duration of the trial period if one is agreed upon
+- duration of the trial period if one is agreed upon

-- Location of work; if there is no principal location, an account of the principles according to which the employee works at different sites
+- location of work; if there is no principal location, an account of the principles according to which the employee works at different sites

-- Employee’s main duties
+- employee’s main duties

-- Collective labour agreement applied to the work
+- collective labour agreement applied to the work

-- Wage determination principles and wage payment period
+- wage determination principles and wage payment period

-- Regular working hours
+- regular working hours

-- Calculation of annual leave
+- calculation of annual leave

-- Period of notice or the principles for its calculation
+- period of notice or the principles for its calculation

-- For work outside Finland that lasts for a minimum of one month, the duration of employment, the currency in which monetary wages are paid, monetary compensation paid abroad, fringe benefits and the conditions for repatriating the employee.
+- for work outside Finland that lasts for a minimum of one month, the duration of employment, the currency in which monetary wages are paid, monetary compensation paid abroad, fringe benefits and the conditions for repatriating the employee.